Community Development Practice Exchange

 In this practice exchange, we will visit community development projects around Bali, where we will have the opportunity to explore these various community development challenges, engage with local communities and community leaders, and learn and apply community development strategies and best practices.

-IACD member price: AUD$1390, non-member price: AUD$1450 with shared accommodations (2 persons per room), most meals and transport included.
+IACD member price: USD$1100, non-member price: USD$1155 with shared accommodations (2 persons per room), most meals and transport included.
+Prices are subject to change slightly depending on currency fluctuations.
+Book now to secure the price you see published today.

 Private rooms available for an additional AUD$145 (Note: Limited private rooms available and IACD members do not receive discount on private rooms).

-The per person IACD member price, including 10 nights’ accommodation twin share, is approximately USD$1100 or EUR$890 or GBP£780.
+The per person IACD member price, including 10 nights’ accommodation twin share, is approximately EUR$890 or GBP£780.

 Special Membership Discount